 - There is analysis a 2 % anticipated loss of chickens during the production period.

 - 100 g of broiler starter feed per chick for the first three weeks (10 kg for 100 chicks per day for 21 days).
 The cost of buying a starter feed is Ksh 3,800 70kg bag.

 - The cost of labor to hire one person is Ksh 4,000 per month.
 You will need one for 1.5 months.
 For raising many chickens like 1000 birds, use at least two workers.

 - You need a round feeder for every 30 chicks and a one round drinker for 50 chicks.

 The following is the projected revenue and cost of raising 100 broiler chicken in Kenya.
-The analysis uses the current market prices and the vaccination and feed programs by the Kenchic.
+The analysis uses the current market prices and standard feed and nutrition requirements.

-The total sales revenue for selling 100 broiler birds and manure is KES 44,250.
+Your overall sales revenue after selling mature birds and poultry manure are Ksh.
+44,250.
 It assumes a loss of two per cent loss of the birds.
 Poor feeding, hygiene and vaccination can lead to more losses.
 Observing better farm practices like disinfecting poultry houses and value addition will give you more sales revenue in the long run.

 You will need Ksh 42,670 to raise 100 broilers chicken without the capital (fixed) costs.
 The large portion, 95 per cent, is for buying chicken feed.
 You will spend fewest amounts on vaccines and treatment at Ksh 580 only.

 The gross revenue for raising100 meat birds is Ksh 1,580.
-After a further deduction of Ksh 6,000 additional cost of labor, you will get a net loss of Ksh 4,420.
+After a further deduction of Ksh 6,000 additional cost of labour, you will get a net loss of Ksh 4,420.

 A beginner in poultry keeping will incur an initial capital investment of Ksh 71,870.
 It will be for constructing a chicken house, getting brooding equipment and other reusable items like waterers and feeders.